virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

 ```
 **Short Set for External Server:**
 <br>
-Sample to mount a number of volumes from external server by specifying the required parameters (i.e. volume path, `sourceHost`, `sourcePath`, access permissions) for each of them within a one string.
+Sample to mount a number of volumes from external server by specifying the required parameters (i.e. volume path, `sourceHost`, `sourcePath`, access permissions) for each of them within one string.
 ```
 {
   "volumeMounts": {